natenka/pyneng-book-en/docs/source/book/19_concurrent_connections/concurrent_futures_submit.rst

 Method submit and work with futures
 -------------------------------

-Method submit() differs from the map() method:
+Method submit() differs from map() method:

 * submit() runs only one function in thread
 * submit() can run different functions with different unrelated arguments, when map() must run with iterable objects as arguments
 * submit() immediately returns the result without having to wait for function execution
 * submit() returns special Future object that represents execution of function.

   * submit() returns Future in order that the call of submit() does not block the code.
-Once submit() has returned Future, the code can be executed further.
-And once all functions in threads are running, you can start requesting Future if the results are ready.
-Or take advantage of special function as_completed(), which requests the result itself and the code gets it when it’s ready
+Once submit() has returned Future, code can be executed further.
+And once all functions in threads are running, you can start requesting Future if results are ready.
+Or take advantage of special function as_completed(), which requests the result itself and code gets it when it’s ready

 * submit() returns results in readiness order, not in argument order
 * submit() can pass key arguments when map() only position arguments

 Method submit() uses `Future <https://en.wikipedia.org/wiki/Futures_and_promises>`__ object - an object that represents a delayed computation.
-This object can be resquested for status (completed or not), and results or exceptions can be obtained from the work.
+This object can be resquested for status (completed or not), and results or exceptions can be obtained from the job.
 Future does not need to create manually, these objects are created by submit().

 Example of running a function in threads using submit() (netmiko_threads_submit_basics.py file)